radiantlogic-v8/documentation-new/documentation/architect-guide/getting-started-with-radiantone.md

 **Settings**

 The Settings tab is where you will manage the majority of RadiantOne settings.
-This includes server front end and backend settings, SSL, logs, reporting, alerts, memory cache and alert settings.
+This includes server front end and backend settings, access controls, password policies along with advanced settings like interception scripts.
 All changes on this tab are shared/affect all nodes if a cluster architecture is deployed.

 **Context Builder**